a11yhood/.github/profile/README.md

-# a11yhood.github.io: Open-Source Assistive Technology Discovery
+# a11yhood.github.io: Accelerating the Adoption of open-Source Assistive Technology

-a11yhood.github.io is an accessible online resource aimed at centralizing open-source assistive technologies.
+a11yhood.github.io is a central hub for information about open-source assistive technologies.
 It serves as a tool for disabled makers, care givers, developers, and contributors to find, use, and contribute to a variety of open-source accessibility projects.

+## Mission
-Our mission is to build capacity, increase the transfer of assistive technologies to users, and provide technical assistance for people with disabilities and organizations that serve them. a11yhood's goals are:
+Our mission is to build capacity, increase the adoption of assistive technologies by users, and provide technical assistance for people with disabilities and organizations that serve them.

+## Goals
+Our goals are to:
-- Centralize community resources in a searchable, accessible format.
+- Centralize community resources for open-source assistive technologies in a searchable, accessible format.
-- Cultivate accessible, community-driven development and skill sharing.
+- Cultivate accessible, community-driven development of open-source technologies.
-- Increase employment opportunities for people with disabilities.
+- Increase the ability for people with disabilities to access technology.
 - Establish a community of learning and support for open-source accessibility solutions.

-Our open-source technology and community will focus on features like:
+## Features
+a11yhood will provide features such as:
 - Centralized repository of software, tutorials, commentary, and reviews.
 - Accessible development environment for disabled contributors.
 - Community-driven skill sharing and discussion.